-“Manufacturing” and “Production,” are the two most commonly interchanged words.
-Have you ever wondered about their differences?
 Manufacturing is a process that involves making something that uses raw material as input, whereas Production may or may not include raw material as input.
 We can also say that manufacturing is production, but production is not merely manufacturing.
-Here we are compiling all the substantial differences between manufacturing and production, have a look.
+Take a read of this handout and clear all your doubts, with respect to the difference between manufacturing and production.

 Content: Manufacturing Vs Production